toolbear/soon/README.md

   Take your time.
 There's no late penalty.
 Soon assumes longer breaks will occur every few sessions even so much as skipping an entire work/rest cycle.

-  *If you consistently take longer breaks Soon will eventually increase the break duration*
+  *If you consistently take longer breaks Soon will eventually increase the default break duration*

 5. **Take a nap when sleepy**

   No, really.

   Routine siesta taking [lowers your coronary mortality by 37%][siesta for health]; even occasional siesta has benefits.
 Short naps 10-20 minutes in duration reinvigorate while avoiding waking up with a case of the groggies.
 REM sleep is associated with mastering complex skills.
-You go through every stage of sleep within 90-110 minutes.
+You go through every stage of sleep, including REM, within 90-110 minutes.

-  Unsurprisingly you can substitute lunch+siesta or one longer nap for a work/rest cycle.
+  Unsurprisingly you can substitute lunch+siesta or a long nap for a work/rest cycle.

 6. **Ship it!
 Mark it complete.**

   Ship the thing.
 Mark it complete in your task management tool.
 Tell Soon you're done.
-In that order.

   ```console
   $ soon work --complete